heysokam/ngltf/readme.md

 `ngltf` is a pure Nim reader implementation for the glTF™ file specification.
 glTF™ is an efficient, extensible and publishing format for transmission and loading of 3D scenes and models for engines and applications.

-This library is a raw reader.
+This library is a raw reader with no dependencies.
-Consider using @[heysokam/nimp](https://github.com/heysokam/nimp) if you prefer a more ergonomic and simple to use API.
+Consider using @[heysokam/nimp](https://github.com/heysokam/nimp) for a more ergonomic and simple to use API.

 ## How to use
 ```nim